joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 ## What Is Toil?

 [Google SREs gave us a nice definition](https://sre.google/sre-book/eliminating-toil/): toil is manual, repetitive, automatable, and devoid of lasting value.
 It's distinct from necessary operational work.
-If deploying a new service is exciting once, doing it by hand a hundred times is toil.
-If debugging a production issue is an opportunity for learning, fixing the same type of alert every Friday is a pure grind.
+Rolling out a new service is fun once.
+Rolling out a new service is interesting the first time.
+Doing it by hand again and again is just routine.
+Debugging a tricky issue can be rewarding, but fixing the same alert every week quickly turns into busywork.

 A few common examples: